Outer space for RAAGs: Introduction

 The dimension of $\OG$ can be computed (with some effort) by looking at the graph $\G$.
 As is the case for symmetric spaces and Teichm\"uller spaces, the action of $\Out(\AG)$ on $\OG$ is not cocompact, and this dimension is quite a bit larger than the virtual cohomological dimension ({\sc vcd}) of $\Out(\AG).$ An algebraic algorithm for computing this {\sc vcd} has been established by Day--Sale--Wade \cite{DaySaleWade}.
 For both $\GL(n,\Z)$ and $\Out(F_n)$ there is an equivariant deformation retract (a ``spine") of dimension equal to the {\sc vcd}, and it would be interesting to find an analogous spine for $\OG$.
 The construction of such a spine might be fairly subtle, as it was shown in \cite{MillardV} that the dimension of $K_\G$, though often equal to the {\sc vcd} of $U(\AG),$ is sometimes strictly larger.
 As an aside, we remark that no natural spine has yet been constructed for the action of the mapping class group of a closed surface on Teichm\"uller space.

 Much of the work on $\Out(F_n)$ and $\GL(n,\Z)$ (as well as surface mapping class groups) depends on understanding the structure of the associated space at or near infinity, e.g. by adding a ``boundary" that compactifies either the space or its quotient, and studying the action on this boundary.
 Thurston compactified Teichm\"uller space by embedding it into the space of projective length functions for the fundamental group of the surface, Outer space can be compactified by embedding it in the space of projective length functions on $F_n$, and the symmetric space $Q_n$ embeds into the space of projective length functions on $\Z^n$.
 Vijayan \cite{Anna} initiated a study of length functions on $\AG$, which was further developed by and Beyrer and Fioravanti \cite{BeyrerFioravanti}, who used length functions to compactify the ``untwisted" outer space $K_\G$ of \cite{CSV}.
 A different way of understanding the structure at infinity is by ``bordifying" the space, which compactifies not the space but rather the quotient.
 There are bordifications of $Q_n$ (defined in much more generality by Borel and Serre \cite{BoSe}) and $CV_n$ (defined by Bestvina and Feighn \cite{BeFe}), who used them to prove that the respective groups are virtual duality groups in the sense of Bieri and Eckmann.
 Is there an analogous bordification of $\OG$?
+The question is subtle, as Br\"uck and Wade showed that $\Out(\AG)$ is not always a virtual duality group \cite{BruckWade}.

 A space is a {\em classifying space for proper $G$-actions} if fixed point sets of finite subgroups are contractible.
 Such a space is called an $\underbar{$E$}G$-space.
 These are useful, for example, for studying centralizers of finite-order elements.
 In addition, we recall that the Baum-Connes Conjecture relates the topological K-theory of the reduced $C^*$-algebra of $G$ to an appropriate equivariant homology theory evaluated at $\underbar{$E$}G$.
 Both $Q_n$ and $CV_n$ are classifying spaces for proper actions, so it is natural to ask whether $\OG$ is likewise for $\Out(\AG)$.